izzykayu/izzykayu.github.io/index.md

 ### Welcome to izzykayu's github homepage

-I started learning Python :snake: in July 2017 and R in September 2017.
-But I coded a little bit a long, long time ago (I wanted my _myspace_ to look pretty).
-I used to use matlab, minoring in physics and math and then being the physics tutor in uni.
+Favorite coding languages Python :snake: and R. Back in the day, I used to use matlab, minoring in physics and math and then being the physics tutor in uni.
 I'm always trying to learn more :sparkles: so any feedback is greatly appreciated!
-If I can start coding--you definitely can.
 Love of data science and tattoos.
 Creative and Passionate.
-Pharmacy and Machine Learning.
+Pharmacy, Medicine, and everything + and Machine Learning.
 Futurist.
 You can reach me at [linkedin](https://www.linkedin.com/in/isabelmetzger) where I share my python and R tutorials or [quora](https://www.quora.com/profile/Isabel-Metzger-2) where you can see my answers and tutorials to many data science questions.

 twitter:[@diamondcrowbar](https://twitter.com/diamondcrowbar)